A Clash of Kings-Chapter 9

 |Chapter chronology (All)|

-Yoren has the recruits travel off the Kingsroad to avoid the Gold Cloaks.
-They meet few travelers, and wary farmers.
-Finally they come upon a burned village.
-Arya goes into the forest to make water.
-She runs into a wolf pack, which scares her.
-She reports this to Yoren, who laments they should have taken a ship.
+Arya and the others have abandoned the kingsroad to avoid the gold cloaks.
+As they travel west they come upon a burned village.
+When Arya goes to make water in the forest, she runs into a wolf pack, which scares her.
+She reports this to Yoren, who laments they should have taken a ship instead.